 A special park use is a short-term activity that takes place in a park area and typically provides a benefit to an individual, group or organization, or a First Amendment cause, rather than the public at large.
 The National Park Service may permit a special park use providing the activity will not cause derogation of the park's resources or values, visitor experiences, or the purpose for which the park was established.
 Primary consideration will be given to potential resource damage and to anticipated disruption of normal public use.
-Applications should be submitted as soon as possible, but at a minimum of ten days in advance
+Applications should be submitted as soon as possible, but at a minimum of ten days in advance.

 Types of activities that sometimes require special use permits:

 All areas are open to scattering of human ashes (cremains) without a permit except for developed areas, campgrounds, and park facilities.
 The excepted areas or other circumstances require a permit or authorization.
-How do I apply for a permit and when?Please submit your inquiry or application at least 10 days in advance of your activity.
+Please submit your inquiry or application at least 10 days in advance of your activity.